 (5)

-An appropriation, if desirable, for a capital reserve fund in an amount not to exceed one (1) percent of the total recommended expenditure for the fiscal year.

-(6)

 An estimate of the available cash surplus, or deficit, projected for the current fiscal year and other items as required by the Board of Finance.

-After the public hearing or hearings are held, the Board of Finance shall approve a final budget for presentation to the Town Clerk at least five (5) days prior to the Annual Town Meeting.
-A copy shall also be filed in the Public Library at the same time.

-The Annual Town Meeting shall be held not later than May 1st for the following purposes:

-a)

-To consider and recommend changes to the budget, revenues, debt service and all legal obligations.
-Legal obligations shall include any obligation conferred on the Town by Federal law, State law, Town Charter requirements and contractual obligations.
-The Finance Director of the Town and the Chief Financial Officer of the Seymour Public School System shall supply the Board of Finance each year with the specific legal obligations no later than the third Tuesday of January.

-b)

-To consider and act upon such other business stated in the Call of the Meeting.

-Each Board chairman shall have representation present at the annual Town Meeting to discuss that Board's activities and answer any questions that townspeople might have about budget requests.

-The Annual Town Meeting shall have the power to decrease or delete any appropriation or item within an appropriation except those listed in section (a) above: revenues, debt service, and all legal obligations.
 No appropriation shall be made for any purpose not recommended by the Board of Finance.
 The Board of Education's budget as recommended by the Board of Finance shall be considered as a single bottom line appropriation, unless Connecticut General Statutes provide otherwise.

-If the referendum vote at an adjourned Annual Town Meeting rejects the budget or either part thereof the rejected portion shall be reconsidered by the Board of Finance within five (5) calendar days.
-The duly called meeting shall be noticed in the local paper at the direction of the Chairman of the Board of Finance without the necessity of a meeting of the Board of Finance, and public comments shall be allowed and shall be limited to budget recommendations and proposals for consideration by the Board of Finance during its deliberations.
-The Board shall then approve a revised budget or part thereof for presentation at a second referendum vote at an adjourned Annual Town Meeting.
-The Annual Town Meeting shall be adjourned to referendum by the Moderator.
-In case of further rejection this process shall be continued using a five (5) calendar day period for reconsideration by the Board of Finance until a budget is adopted.
+If the referendum vote rejects the budget, the rejected budget shall be reconsidered by the Board of Finance within five (5) business days.
+The duly called meeting shall be noticed in the local paper and posted on the Town website at the direction of the Chairman of the Board of Finance without the necessity of a meeting of the Board of Finance, and public comments shall be allowed and shall be limited to budget recommendations and proposals for consideration by the Board of Finance during its deliberations.
+The Board shall then approve a revised budget or part thereof for presentation at a second referendum vote.

 (c)

 Adoption of the Budget.
-Adoption of the general government and Board of Education budgets shall be by referendum vote at an adjourned Annual Town Meeting held not less than seven (7) calendar days or more than eighteen (18) days thereafter.
+The Town of Seymour budget shall mean both the general government and Board of Education budgets combined.
+Adoption of the budget shall be by referendum vote held on the second Tuesday in May.
 The referendum vote shall be by machine ballot.
-Prior to the Annual Town Meeting, the Board of Selectmen shall see that the budget is published in a newspaper having a substantial circulation in the Town, filed and copies made available through the Office of the Town Clerk.
+Prior to the budget referendum, the Board of Selectmen shall see that a summary of the budget is published in a newspaper having a substantial circulation in the Town and that a complete copy is available on the Town website and made available through the Office of the Town Clerk.
 Line item breakdowns of expenditures used by the Board of Finance in determining its final budget shall also be made available to the Board of Selectmen and each Town board upon request.